 Mykonos Grand Hotel & Resort – Location

-Mykonos Grand sits on its own private stretch of Agios Ioannis Beach, a within a 1-minute walk of the public beach, (if you walk north along the beach; don’t use the route on this map), where you’ll find a couple of excellent restaurants.
-Also within walking distance is Ornos Beach (14-minute walk with no sidewalk) for beach clubs and water taxis and Korfos Beach (19-minute walk, no sidewalk), popular for kitesurfing.
+- Area: Mykonos Grand sits on its own private stretch of Agios Ioannis Beach, a within a minute’s walk of the public beach, (walk north along the beach), where you’ll find a couple of excellent restaurants.
+Also within walking distance is Ornos Beach for beach clubs and water taxis and Korfos Beach, popular for kitesurfing.
 Mykonos Grand Hotel is only a 4-minute walk to the bus stop for Mykonos Town.

 To reach the hotel by bus, take the Fabrika-bound bus from the Airport or the Tourlos Ferry Port (AKA “The New Port”).
 These airport and ferry port routes run several times a day throughout the summer but infrequently (if at all) in the winter.
 Get off at Fabrika in Mykonos Town, and catch a second bus to Agios Ioannis.
 The bus from the Airport or Ferry Port to Fabrika should take around 10 minutes, and the bus from Fabrika to Agios Ioannis should take about 10 minutes.
 The total trip should cost about €4 and take under an hour, depending on how long you wait at Fabrika for the Agios Ioannis bus.
 Tickets are purchased (cash only) on the bus or from a manned kiosk at the terminal.
 Buses typically run about every 30 minutes during summer peak hours and less frequently at night, in the early morning, and in winter.
 It is about a 4-minute walk from the bus stop.